theforeman/releasetool/README.md

 At the top level, there are the various projects we support (Foreman, Katello, Pulp) and default variables that apply to all projects.

-Each project can later define own, project-specific, settings.
+Each project can later define their own, project-specific, settings.
 The last level is the versioned project definition, which usually will just inherit from the main project definition and define version-specific data (the version itself and the signing key).

 ## Usage